-Dr. You has served as PI and co-I roles for several NIH and USDA funded interdisciplinary research grants and has published over 60 peer reviewed journal papers in economic and interdisciplinary journals including Health Economics, American Journal of Agricultural Economics, Journal of Nutrition, Social Science & Medicine, Preventive Medicine and Food Policy etc.
+Dr. You has served as PI and co-I roles for several NIH, ACS, and USDA funded interdisciplinary research grants and has published over 80 peer reviewed journal papers in economic and interdisciplinary journals including Health Economics, American Journal of Agricultural Economics, Journal of Nutrition, Social Science & Medicine, Preventive Medicine and Food Policy etc.

 Adjunct Professor, Department of Agricultural & Applied Economics, Virginia Tech

-Health Economics, Applied Microeconometrics, Public Health Science, Policy Evaluation, Incentive Design, D&I Design and Economic Evaluation
+Health Economics, Applied Microeconometrics, Public Health Sciences, Policy Evaluation, Incentive Design, Economic Evaluation

 Selected Honors and Awards: